Zebradil/docoseco/README.md

 **Do**cker-**co**mpose **se**crets and **co**nfigs.

-Automatize management of docker confgs and secrets.
+Automate management of docker confgs and secrets.

 ## Usage